 This can be important for e waste and technology items for example that contain precious metals.

 Sometimes, the way that products are designed and put together makes them economically impossible to recycle in a way that is feasible.

 Modular designs and detachable part based designs for laptops and mobile phones for example would make recycling easier and probably more efficient.

-Preventing recyclable material from entering the waste disposal system in the first place is a way to decrease the load on the recycling system.
+Preventing recyclable material from entering the waste disposal system in the first place is one way to decrease the load/burden on the recycling system.